eclipseisoffline/eclipsestweakeroo/README.md

 - Added `disableIllegalCharacterCheck` yeet, which allows using special characters as U+00A7 (§), U+007F and more in all text boxes.
 May not work on servers.
 - Added `disableWorldBorder` yeet, which disables all world border restrictions.
 - Added `disableBedExplosions` yeet, which disables bed explosions in dimensions where beds don't work, by disabling clicking on them.
+- Added `disableAllayItemUse` yeet, which disables giving items to allays.
+  - When allays are dancing, you can still give them amethyst shards to duplicate them.

 ### Fancy names